HomeMy WebLinkAboutLand Use Case.CR.Aspen Airpot Auto Center Sub.A061-012643-344-16-300 061 -

 washing it.

-Based on Institute of Transportation Engineers Parkinq Generation, Second Edition.
+' Based on Institute of Transportation Engineers Parking Generation, Second Edition.

-Based on information presented in Parkino (Robert Weant and Herbert Levinson) for convenience stores.
+5 Based on information presented in Parking (Robert Weant and Herbert Levinson) for convenience stores.
 It is

 assumed that the convenience store would generate a parking demand while parking for the gas station would all